 Choose Something that Motivates You

-Taking online classes of any kind—free or otherwise—can be a challenge for many types of learners.
-If you’re used to having someone to keep you accountable such as an instructor or classmate, then you may find distance education lacking in this area.
-While professors and peers may be virtually present, this may not have the same effect on you compared to being physically in their presence.
-Depending on your personality and learning style, you could find yourself feeling a bit unmotivated.
-That’s why it’s crucial to practice discernment when choosing from the free online classes available to you.
+It’s crucial to practice discernment when choosing from the free online classes available to you.
 Whether you’re learning for school, work, or for yourself, it’s important to select a topic aligned with your interests or, at the very least, your goals.
 That way, when boredom sets in, or you just decide you’d rather do something else besides study, you can remind yourself why you enrolled in the class in the first place—and you’ll have a good reason!

 Consider Paying a Little

 It’s an unpopular opinion, but paying for an online class instead of auditing it for free can have some substantial benefits.
 For one, we tend not to value things as much when we get them for free, so paying a fee (even a small one) can make us appreciate the experience more.
-It’s just basic human psychology.
 Moreover, forking over some dough for your otherwise free online learning experience may add something in the way of accountability.
 It’s like paying for a gym membership—you may be motivated to show up just because you know you’re on the hook financially.
 Some online courses have fees as low as $30, so you may find it worth your while to reach into your wallet as opposed to only considering free online courses for adults.

 As we’ve mentioned, another advantage of paying for these courses is that doing so grants you access to a certificate of successful completion.
 These digital credentials can have real-world benefits in the form of college credit, employment opportunities, raises, and more.
 And even if you’re taking free online classes for fun or for personal growth, having a token of achievement can give you a self-esteem boost or motivate you to continue your online learning pursuits.
-That’s not nothing!

 Use Tangible Tools and Resources